OK How do I get on the water?

 If you want to sail as part of a group we also have the drascombe lugger (right of picture), which is a traditional wooden sailing boat and gives an opportunity to sail up the harbour past the SS Great Britain.

-The pioner safety boats are on hand, but our accessible powerboats will be used to take people on trips around the harbour.
+The pioneer safety boats are on hand, but our accessible powerboats will be used to take people on trips around the harbour.
 Our powerboats are wheelchair accessible so there is no necessity to transfer from your wheelchair.
 There may only be 1 trip per session, so please arrive by 10.15 am to ensure your space on the boat.

-Canoeing and/or Kayaking will be available when we have volunteer suppoprt, for those of you that wish to try some paddlesports!
-We have open Canadian Canoes, Sit-on-top kayaks, sit inside kayaks, KataKanus and a Bell Boat available for use.
-Boats can take from 1 – 12 people in them so are great if you come with a couple of friends!
+Canoeing and/or Kayaking will be available when we have volunteer support, for those of you that wish to try some paddlesports!
+We have open Canadian Canoes, Sit-on-top kayaks, sit inside kayaks (two with stabilisers), KataKanus and a Bell Boat available for use.
+The Bellboat can take up to 10 people so if you have friends who want to come down and use it let us know!

 Please download the Participants Details – Sailability and bring it with you for the first time, so that we know if there are any specific requirements or concerns you might have.
 Please be aware that if there are large numbers attending this may shorten the amount of time you are able to sail as we will give everyone time on the water.

 “I feel free on the water”